BenBeard115/internet-archiver/README.md

 For some folders there will be a `requirements.txt` file.
 Once in the folder, you can run the following command:
 - `pip3 install -r requirements.txt`

-You will need to create a `.env` in every folder which contains:
+A `.env` is required in every folder containing:
 -DB_NAME
 -DB_IP
 -DB_PORT